 If you were required to make federal tax deposits, pay the amount shown on line 17 by EFT.
-If you were not required to make federal tax deposits, you may pay the amount shown on line 17 by EFT, check, or money order.
-For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.
+If you weren't required to make federal tax deposits, you may pay the amount shown on line 17 by EFT, check, or money order.
+For more information on electronic payment options, visit the IRS website at www.irs.gov/payments.

 If line 16 is more than line 15, enter the difference on line 18.
 Never make an entry on both lines 18 and 17.
 If line 18 is less than $1, we will send you a refund or apply it to your next return only if you ask us in writing to do so.

 This is a summary of your yearly tax liability, not a summary of deposits made.
-If line 15 is less than $2,500, do not complete Part II or Form 945-A.
+If line 15 is less than $2,500, don't complete Part II or Form 945-A.

-If you are a monthly schedule depositor, enter your tax liability for each month and figure the total liability for the year.
-If you do not enter your tax liability for each month, the IRS will not know when you should have made deposits and may assess an “averaged” failure-to-deposit penalty.
+If you’re a monthly schedule depositor, enter your tax liability for each month and figure the total liability for the year.
+If you don't enter your tax liability for each month, the IRS won't know when you should have made deposits and may assess an “averaged” failure-to-deposit penalty.
 See section 11 of Pub.
-15 (Circular E).
-If your tax liability for any month is negative (for example, if you are adjusting an overreported liability in a prior month), do not enter a negative amount for the month.
+15. If your tax liability for any month is negative, don't enter a negative amount for the month.
 Instead, enter zero for the month and subtract that negative amount from your tax liability for the next month.

 The amount shown on line V must equal the amount shown on line 15.

-If you are a semiweekly schedule depositor or if you accumulate $100,000 or more in tax liability on any day in a deposit period, you must complete Form 945-A and file it with Form CT-1.
-Do not complete lines I–V if you file Form 945-A.
+If you’re a semiweekly schedule depositor or if you accumulate $100,000 or more in tax liability on any day in a deposit period, you must complete Form 945-A and file it with Form CT-1.
+Don't complete lines I–V if you file Form 945-A.

-Give the IRS any information that is missing from your return.
+Give us any information that is missing from your return.

-Call the IRS for information about processing your return.
+Call us for information about processing your return.

 Respond to certain IRS notices that you have shared with the designee about math errors and return preparation.
-The IRS will not send notices to your designee.
+The IRS won't send notices to your designee.

-You are not authorizing the designee to receive any refund check, bind you to anything (including additional tax liability), or otherwise represent you before the IRS.
+You’re not authorizing the designee to receive any refund check, bind you to anything (including additional tax liability), or otherwise represent you before the IRS.
 If you want to expand the designee's authority, see Pub.
-947, Practice Before the IRS and Power of Attorney.
+947.

-The authorization will automatically expire 1 year from the due date (without regard to extensions) for filing your 2014 Form CT-1.
+The authorization will automatically expire 1 year from the due date (without regard to extensions) for filing your 2016 Form CT-1.
 If you or your designee wants to revoke this authorization, send the revocation or withdrawal to the IRS office at which you file your Form CT-1.
-See Pub.
-947 for more information.

 The following persons are authorized to sign the return for each type of business entity.